-- Very active – Use these to get seen now (green)
+- Very active – Use these to be seen now (green)

-- Somewhat active – Use these to get seen over time (blue)
+- Somewhat active – Use these to be seen over time (blue)

 - Not active – These hashtags are not currently active (gray).
-In other words, there are more valuable ways to use your Twitter character limit real estate.
+In other words, there are more valuable ways to use your Twitter character limit.